Top Level Stats 2024

 Derby

-Helimed54 were tasked to a cardiac arrest at 18:55 and were on scene at 19:10.
-Landing in a nearby park, the crew worked alongside other services to treat a patient, before they were conveyed to hospital by EMAS.
+Medic53 were tasked to an RTC at 09:06 and were on scene at 09:16.
+Working alongside other services, the crew treated a patient, before they were conveyed to hospital by land.

-Helimed54 were tasked to an RTC at 11:46 and were on scene at 12:02.
-Landing in a nearby field, the crew worked alongside multiple other services to treat a patient, before airlifting them to hospital.
+Helimed54 were tasked to an RTC at 11:28 and were on scene at 11:47.
+Landing in a nearby field, the crew treated a patient in cardiac arrest following an RTC, before conveying them to hospital by land.

 Leicestershire